tookhan1/SQL-HR-Analysis-Challenge/README.md

 * More complex queries such as SUBSTR, SELECT INFO, CREATE VIEW

-* Editing a table, creating a database (most relevant for SQL challenges)
+* Editing a table, creating a database
 * Constraints (ex.
 PRIMARY, AND FOREIGN KEYS, CASE WHEN, CHECK, UNIQUE, NOT NULL)
 * More complex queries (ex.
 PIVOT, PARTITION BY, OVER)